Huby-Saint-Leu

-Huby-Saint-Leu ([ybi sɛ̃ lø]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.
+Huby-Saint-Leu ([ybi sɛ̃ lø]) is a former commune in the Pas-de-Calais department in the Hauts-de-France region of France.
+On 1 January 2025, it was merged into the new commune of Hesdin-la-Forêt.

 Geography

 Huby-Saint-Leu lies to the north of Hesdin, and is not much more than a suburb of that town.

 The D928 road to Saint-Omer passes nearby.